Basic Information About the First Amendment & Censorship

 Is anything being done about the ability of children to access adult materials online?

-Our law firm is active in protecting children from inappropriate online materials in a variety of ways.
+Our law firm has been active in protecting children from exposure to inappropriate online materials in a variety of ways.
 Our managing partner, Lawrence G. Walters, Esq., has developed and patented an online age verification device, the BirthDateVerifier™ (www.BirthDateVerifier.com), which helps website operators identify the age of their customers before providing access to age-sensitive materials.
 We also represent, on a pro bono basis, the Association of Sites Advocating Child Protection (www.ASACP.org), and the WRAAC (www.parentalcontrolbar.com) which are both active in encouraging voluntary labeling and rating by adult websites.
-Mr. Walters has earned the Service Award from ASACP for his efforts in helping protect children from exposure to age restricted material.
+Mr. Walters has earned the Annual Service Recognition Award from ASACP for his efforts in helping protect children from exposure to age-restricted material.
 Our attorneys often publish articles and speak on issues related to child protection and online materials.
 While we strongly support the concept of voluntary industry regulation, we are opposed to governmental efforts designed to inhibit adult access to protected speech in the name of “protecting children.”